keras-rl/keras-rl/README.md

 `keras-rl` also works with [TensorFlow](https://www.tensorflow.org/).
 To find out how to use TensorFlow instead of [Theano](http://deeplearning.net/software/theano/), please refer to the [Keras documentation](http://keras.io/#switching-from-theano-to-tensorflow).

+## Documentation
+We are currently in the process of getting a proper documentation going.
+[The latest version of the documentation is available online](http://keras-rl.readthedocs.org).
+All contributions to the documentation are greatly appreciated!

 ## Support
 You can ask questions and join the development discussion: